 The depot downtown witnessed the last leg of the Great Locomotive Chase, April 12, 1862, when Captain Fuller boarded the southbound Texas and began the final pursuit of the General in Reverse.
 The Georgia State Arsenal, located here, was destroyed May 18, 1864 when Sherman’s Army took occupation.
 See Adairsville’s role in “The Cassville Affair” below.

-Situated directly in the path of Sherman’s advance, the estate witnessed a battle on May 18, 1864 and suffered irreparably during occupation of troops commanded by U.S. Gen. James McPherson.
-Godfrey Barnsley’s firebrand Irish maid, Mary Quinn, magnanimously referred to McPherson himself as “A gentleman surrounded by rouges and thieves.”
-The Barnsley museum hosts a collection of Civil War relics, many of which were found on site.
+Situated directly in the path of Sherman’s advance, the Woodlands Estate witnessed a battle on May 18, 1864 and suffered during occupation of troops commanded by U.S. Gen. James McPherson.
+Godfrey Barnsley’s firebrand Irish maid, Mary Quinn, magnanimously referred to McPherson himself as “A gentleman surrounded by rogues and thieves.”
+Today the estate has given way to Barnsley Resort, for all to enjoy.

 Cassville is remembered by Civil War historians for what did not happen here: The Cassville Affair.
 During the Atlanta Campaign, Confederate Gen. Joe Johnston intended a major offensive here after tricking Sherman into dividing his forces at Adairsville.
 Quite likely, this offensive would have been successful and leveled the playing field for Johnston’s badly out-numbered troops.
 However, during the evening of May 18, 1864, Gen. John Hood convinced Johnston to withdraw south to Allatoona.
 Cassville was occupied by Union Forces from May till October 1864.
 On October 30, orders were issued to burn Cassville.
-Residents were given 20 minutes notice.
+When the Fifth Ohio Cavalry carried out those orders on November 5, 1864, Cassville residents were given just 20 minutes notice of the town’s fate.
 Only two homes and three churches survived of the town that had been home to two colleges, four hotels, a newspaper, wooden sidewalks, and the regional courthouse.